computernewb/collab-vm-server-1.2/README.md

 ## collab-vm-server 1.3.0
 This repository contains the source code to the CollabVM Server.
-The CollabVM Server (obviously) powers CollabVM, and it is what you will use to host a CollabVM UserVM or mirror.
+The CollabVM Server powers CollabVM, and it is what you will use to host a CollabVM UserVM or mirror.

 You can either download already compiled binaries, or compile the CollabVM Server yourself.
 Compilation instructions are provided in the BUILDING.md file.